 A lot has changed since we adopted our current Long-Term Plan in June 2021.
-Selwyn is not immune to the issues the whole world is experiencing now; high inflation (current in New Zealand is 7.2%), high interest rates and geopolitical instability.
+Selwyn is not immune to the issues the whole world is experiencing now; high inflation (current in New Zealand is 6.7%), high interest rates and geopolitical instability.
 The impact of rising costs of living is affecting us all.

-This draft plan focuses on:
+This Annual Plan focuses on:

-- · savings without compromising services and facilities used by our community. - \cdot keeping capital projects realistic and doing what's achievable. - · keeping us ready for future and unpredictable global impacts.
+- · savings without compromising services and facilities used by our community. - $\boldsymbol{\cdot}$ keeping us ready for future and unpredictable global impacts.